(360) 709-4600 workforce@wtb.wa.gov

 Decision Package

-No Wrong Door Integrated Date Fact Sheet
+No Wrong Door Integrated Data Fact Sheet

 A lack of data sharing across the workforce system creates challenges for Washington job seekers and employers.
 This inefficient and disconnected service delivery has resulted in negative experiences and disengagement for job seekers, ultimately affecting retraining and employment outcomes.
 The Workforce Board and its partners seek to leverage modern and innovative practices to meaningfully address these longstanding challenges.
 Through the “no wrong door” approach, shared information across the full lifecycle of service delivery will help job seekers find meaningful work, connect employers with skilled workers, and strengthen economic stability and quality of life in Washington.